 Cash and cash equivalents are carried at nominal value.
 If cash is not freely disposable, this is factored into the valuation.

 Accounts receivable

-Receivables are valued after initial recognition at amortized cost based on the effective interest method, less impairments.
+Receivables are initially - and after recognition - valued at amortized cost based on the effective interest method, less impairments.
 Given the short-term character of the receivables, the value is equal to the nominal value.

 Debt